xldenis/besm/README.md

 At the time of writing:

 - [X] PP-1.
 As far as I can tell PP-1 is complete and correct.
-- [ ] PP-2.
+- [x] PP-2.
 PP-2 is complete but there are doubtlessly several bugs still lurking.
 - [ ] PP-3.
-Not started.
+PP-3 is complete but there are several bugs *known* bugs lurking.

 # BESM